vrockai/pipeline-test/docs/content.md

 ---

 ## Probiotics, Prebiotics, and Synbiotics for the Prevention of Necrotizing Enterocolitis.
+ 25.09.2021, _K Murphy, RP Ross, CA Ryan, EM Dempsey, C Stanton_

+Necrotizing enterocolitis (NEC) is a major cause of morbidity and mortality in preterm infants.
+The exact mechanism by which NEC develops is poorly understood however there is growing evidence to suggest that perturbations in the early-life gut microbiota composition increase the risk for NEC.
+Modulation of the gut microbiota with probiotics, prebiotics, or in combination (synbiotics) is an area which has attracted intense interest in recent years.
+In this narrative review, we present an overview of the role of the gut microbiota in the pathogenesis of NEC.
+We also examine the evidence currently available from randomized controlled trials, observational studies, systematic reviews, and meta-analysis examining the role of probiotics, prebiotics, and synbiotics in reducing the risk of or preventing NEC.
+Current clinical practice guidelines with recommendations on the routine administration of probiotics to preterm infants for NEC are also explored.

 [Source](https://doi.org/10.3389/fnut.2021.667188)

+10.3389/fnut.2021.667188

 ---

 ## Main drivers of (poly)phenol effects on human health: metabolite production and/or gut microbiota-associated metabotypes?
+ 24.09.2021, _CE Iglesias-Aguirre, A Cortés-Martín, MÁ Ávila-Gálvez, JA Giménez-Bastida, MV Selma, A González-Sarrías, JC Espín_

+Despite the high human interindividual variability in response to (poly)phenol consumption, the cause-and-effect relationship between some dietary (poly)phenols (flavanols and olive oil phenolics) and health effects (endothelial function and prevention of LDL oxidation, respectively) has been well established.
+Most of the variables affecting this interindividual variability have been identified (food matrix, gut microbiota, single-nucleotide-polymorphisms, etc.).
+However, the final drivers for the health effects of (poly)phenol consumption have not been fully identified.
+At least partially, these drivers could be (i) the (poly)phenols ingested that exert their effect in the gastrointestinal tract, (ii) the bioavailable metabolites that exert their effects systemically and/or (iii) the gut microbial ecology associated with (poly)phenol metabolism (i.e., gut microbiota-associated metabotypes).
+However, statistical associations between health effects and the occurrence of circulating and/or excreted metabolites, as well as cross-sectional studies that correlate gut microbial ecologies and health, do not prove a causal role unequivocally.
+We provide a critical overview and perspective on the possible main drivers of the effects of (poly)phenols on human health and suggest possible actions to identify the putative actors responsible for the effects.

 [Source](https://doi.org/10.1039/d1fo02033a)

+10.1039/d1fo02033a

 ---